ofisette/hpc-intro-plato/_episodes/14-modules.md

 {% include {{ site.snippets }}/modules/python-ls-dir-output.snip %}

 Taking this to its conclusion, `module load` will add software to your `$PATH`.
 It "loads" software.
-A special note on this - depending on which version of the `module` program that is installed at your site, `module load` will also load required software dependencies.
+The `module load` command will also load required software dependencies.

 {% include {{ site.snippets }}/modules/software-dependencies.snip %}